Timurik163/futureofcoding.org/notes/future-authoring.md

 **-With regards to smoking/alcohol/drug use?**
 **Think and write for at least two minutes, then move on.**

-I've been doing a great job of improving my habtits at work, including waking up at 7am, going to bed at 11pm, planning my schedule, writing in my journal, releasing podcast episodes, reflecting on my progress, getting advice from mentors and experts, allowing time for all of these important meta tasks, including getting to inbox zero every day.
-I would like to improve the way I organize my thoughts.
-Currently they feel a bit scattered.
-I wonder if this is a tools problem or simply a time problem, in that as my brain is pickled in these ideas and thoughts, it will become easier to organize them over time.

-With my friends and family, I would like to set up a system where I contact them all more regularly.
-I have tried in the past but it's a big project.
-Will do at some point.

-For my health, I'm trying to not pleasure or bordeom eat as much.
-Also, trying to deepen my AT practive.

-With regards to drinking, I definitely don't like it that much and it's not healthy so I've resolved to do it much less.
-Only when I really want to, similar to Eli.

 #### 1.4.
 Your Social Life in the Future

 **Friends and associates are an important part of a meaningful, productive life.
 Take a moment to consider your social network.
 Think about the friends you might want to have, and the connections you might want to make.
 It is perfectly reasonable to choose friends and associates who are good for you.
 Describe your ideal social life.**
 **Think and write for at least two minutes, then move on.**

-The obvious one is that I really would like to be friends with Docks.
-Let me write a note to text him in my inbox.

-My social life at the moment is pretty great.
-I love seeing at lot of Jonathan.
-We are on the same wave length at the moment.
-Eric is also a great friend for me.
-Zach Valenti is good but I do have trouble because I "make him wrong" some of the time.

 #### 1.5.
 Your Leisure Activity in the Future